soon-yau/upgpt/README.md

       primaryClass={cs.CV}
 }
 ```
-## Changes
+## News
-#### 5th June 2023
+**[2023.07.27]** Updated Arxiv paper.

-Training data and script released - pose transfer with bounding box as RPM.
+**[2023.06.05]** Training data and script released - pose transfer with bounding box as RPM.
 This concludes all the planned releases.

-#### 1st June 2023
-I have updated the code for pose interpolation.
+**[2023.06.01]** I have updated the code for pose interpolation.
 However, you will need to download the new model file interp_256.zip (previously pt_256.zip).
 The app now also come with pre-loaded style images and generated examples.

 ## Paper's Result